clvalada/rpg-dragon-slayer/readme.md

 # Dragon Slayer

 ## Description
 Dragon Slayer is a role-playing-game based on a freeCodeCamp.org tutorial.
-Once I completed the tutorial, I added images from Pixabay and edited the CSS to improve the UX.
+Once I completed the tutorial, I made it mobile-friendly, added images, and edited the CSS to improve the UX.

 [Learn Basic JavaScript by Building a Role Playing Game](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/)